-Katy teen says peers attacked her because of her race
+Teen says peers attacked her because she's Latina

-KATY, Texas (KTRK) -- A Katy High School teen is left shaken after she says she was repeatedly punched on the school bus.
+KATY, Texas (KTRK) -- A Texas teenager is left shaken after she says she was repeatedly punched on the school bus.

-The incident left her so distraught, she's had nightmares.
+The Katy High School student said the incident left her so distraught, she's had nightmares.

 Cellphone video obtained by ABC13 shows punches being thrown.